After This Is America, the BBC's timing with Donald Glover's Atlanta couldn't be more perfect

 - Stay up to date with the RadioTimes.com newsletter

-The series follows university dropout Earn who, having recently become homeless, decides to hop on the coattails of his cousin Alfred’s (Brian Tyree Henry) budding rap career by becoming his manager.
+The series follows university dropout Earn who, having recently become homeless, decides to grab on to the coattails of his cousin Alfred’s (Brian Tyree Henry) budding rap career by becoming his manager.
 Earn has a young daughter with Van (Deadpool 2’s Zazie Beetz) – the two aren’t together, but they still sleep together from time to time.
 Rounding out the crew is Alfred’s best friend Darius (Lakeith Stanfield), a philosophically-minded stoner who helps the rapper peddle weed on the side.

-At ten episodes long, the season burns like a tightly rolled joint – that is, very slowly.
+At ten episodes long, the season burns like a tightly packed joint – that is, very slowly.
 It doesn’t really seem to go anywhere, but it doesn’t need to, and it provides enough belly laughs (an episode which sees Earn attempting to get payment from a sleazy club promoter features a fantastic closing moment that will stick with you) and food for thought (a standalone episode ponders relations between black and trans communities) that the season arc feels almost superfluous.
 It is a brilliant mix of surrealist humour and extraneous subplots, reminiscent of Paul Thomas Anderson’s take on Inherent Vice.

 Much like This Is America, the show works brilliantly even before its examination of racial issues are taken into account.
 With this, it transcends to a level of high art.